The hotel where Lynette Culver was murdered

 It was unseasonably cold when Bundy arrived in the Gem State.
 Historical weather data for May 5th, 1975, shows that the temperature in Pocatello ranged between 38°F and 42°F (3-5°C).
 There were also frequent rain and sleet showers.

 The unfavorable weather, combined with his lack of knowledge of the area, made it extremely difficult for him to troll for a victim.
-Although he reportedly approached a number of women, these abduction attempts did not progress far enough to raise any kind of suspicion.
+Although he reportedly approached several women, these abduction attempts did not progress far enough to raise any kind of suspicion.
 Instead, it seems as though his requests for "help" were quickly turned down.

-Consequently, his first day ended in failure, and he eventually decided to return to the Holiday Inn empty-handed.
+Consequently, his first day ended in failure, and he was forced to return to the Holiday Inn empty-handed.

-The next day, on May 6th, 1975, Bundy parked his Volkswagen Bug outside of the Alameda Junior High School on McKinley Avenue.
-After seeing Culver walking along by herself, he decided to approach the young girl and strike up a conversation.
+The following day, on May 6th, 1975, Bundy parked his Volkswagen Bug outside Alameda Junior High School on McKinley Avenue.
+After noticing Culver walking by herself, he decided to approach her and strike up a conversation.

-At that point, he somehow managed to lure her back to his vehicle.
+At that point, he somehow lured her back to his vehicle.

 Judging by his other crimes, it is likely that Bundy convinced Culver to accompany him by using one of his various ruses.
-For example, he may have pretended to be a police officer or a family friend who had been sent there to pick her up.
+For example, he may have pretended to be a police officer or family friend who had been sent to pick her up from school.

-When the young girl jumped into the Bug, the pair made small talk as Bundy drove back towards the Holiday Inn.
+After she got into his Volkswagen, the pair made small talk as Bundy drove towards the Holiday Inn.

 Little is known about what happened afterwards.

-Shortly before his execution in 1989, Bundy confessed to murdering the 12-year-old.
-Although he did not provide many details, he did state that he drowned Culver in the bathtub in his hotel room.
+Shortly before his execution in 1989, Bundy confessed to murdering Culver.
+Although he did not provide many details, he did say that he drowned her in the bathtub in his hotel room.

 Afterwards, he placed her remains in the trunk of his car and drove north, where he eventually stopped to dump her body in the Snake River.

-Although Culver was Bundy's first preteen victim, she was not his last.
+Although she was Bundy's first preteen victim, she was not his last.
 Almost three years later, he abducted 12-year-old Kimberly Leach from her school in Lake City, Florida.

 GPS coordinates